FrankfurtAm/Router/README.md

-# :scroll: Flash
+# :scroll: Router

-Flash is a simple tool written in php to help you install and display flash messages
+Router is a simple tool written in php which takes the approach MVC.

 # Usage